 |Amazon SEO Tips||Google SEO Tips|

-Optimizing content breakdown and maximizing the use of headings and subheadings
+|Create a well-written product copy that sells.||Optimize content breakdown and maximize the use of headings and subheadings.|

 |Use high-resolution product photos showcasing your offerings from various angles and highlighting their features.||Practice passive link building (creating content people will naturally find valuable to link).|

 Amazon and Google are equally significant for your SEO goals, but knowing how they operate and where they would work best is the key to success.
 Google answers queries, while Amazon sells products.
 Set your business goals and find out which of the two can help bring your plans into action.

 Seller Interactive can help you understand the value of SEO and how you can use it to grow your Amazon business.
 Call us at 1-800-820-3746 or reach out to us via email for more information.